runwayml/learn/docs/tutorials/tutorial_p5_attngan.md

 ![AttnGan with P5.js with Runway, step 5](assets/images/tutorials/tutorial_p5_attngan/code.png)

 Next we'll want to run the code.
 The code can be found [at this link](https://github.com/runwayml/p5js/tree/master/AttnGAN).
 To run the code from terminal, `cd` into the folder and run `$ python -m SimpleHTTPServer 8001`  for python2  or  `python3 -m http.server 8001` if you are using python 3.
 Navigate to `localhost:8001` in your browser.
-Be sure to use `8001` setting as python simple server will default to port 8000, which will conflict with RunwayML.
+Be sure to use the `8001` setting as python simple server will default to port 8000, which will conflict with RunwayML.

 ### Step 6

 Lets take a look at the code to get a sense of what's going on.
-The code will be in `attngan.js` file inside of the root folder.
+The code will be in the `attngan.js` file inside of the root folder.

 # The Code in Detail (HTML):
 In your html, be sure to include the [p5.js library](https://p5js.org/download/), and the [p5.js DOM library](https://p5js.org/reference/#/libraries/p5.dom).
 In this example, I have also included [Bootstrap](https://getbootstrap.com/) (optional) to make the layout a nicer.
 In the body of the `index.html` we've included a div with `id="input"`.
 We'll attach our text input box to this div in our sketch.